ITDProject/HouseholdFormulationRepository/README.rst

 # HouseholdFormulationRepository

 The code/data in this repository are provided in support of Ref.
-[1],  prepared as part of our ITD project.
-The details of this project can be found at http://www2.econ.iastate.edu/tesfatsi/ITDProjectHome.htm
+[1], below, prepared as part of our Integrated Transmission and Distribution (ITD) project.
+Details about this project can be found at http://www2.econ.iastate.edu/tesfatsi/ITDProjectHome.htm

 The developers of the code are Swathi Battula and Leigh Tesfatsion, with early assistance from Rohit Reddy Takkala.